rampal-punia/django-object-detection/README.md

 https://user-images.githubusercontent.com/104087274/183131139-6a2c9b6d-2f0e-4f25-83b3-df2281eeb489.mov

+#### This is a project to demonstrate easy integration of YoloV5 in Django WebApp and not a full-fledged production ready app though can be scaled to work as one.

 ## Features of the WebApp:

-- Create/Edit imagesets.
+- Create/Edit ImageSets.
-- Upload multiple images with dropzonejs to the selected imageset.
+- Upload multiple images with dropzonejs to the selected ImageSet.
 - Convert uploaded image size to 640 x 640.
 (For faster detection)
 - Upload/update a custom pre-trained model.(If you have offline files of a model)
-- Yolov5 models will download upon selection.
+- YoloV5 models will download upon selection.
 (Active internet connection required for this step.)
-- Detect object on an image with yolov5/custom pre-trained model.
+- Detect object on an image with YoloV5/custom pre-trained model.

 ### Note
 a default.png in media is required for user-profile.
 Create media folder and add a  'default.png' file here.